-Section 1 consists of five parts, of which candidates should answer three.
-Each part contains 18 multiple-choice questions.
-The time allowed for Section 1 is 80 minutes.
+Section 1 consists of four parts of which candidates should answer two (mathematics and one of the sciences).
+Each part contains 20 multiple-choice questions.
+The time allowed for Section 1 is 60 minutes.
 Calculators may NOT be used in Section 1.

-Section 2 consists of six questions of which candidates should answer any two.
-The time allowed for Section 2 is 40 minutes.
-Calculators may be used in Section 2.
+Section 2 consists of three parts of which candidates should answer any one.
+Each part contains 20 multiple-choice questions.
+The time allowed for Section 2 is 60 minutes.
+Calculators may NOT be used in Section 2.